bfurner/bdchm/CONTRIBUTING.md

     - In the case of git conflicts, the contributor should try and resolve the conflict
     - If a PR fails a GitHub action check, the contributor should try and resolve the issue in a timely fashion

+<a id="collab-process"></a>

+### DMC Collaborative Processes

+#### Decision-making Process
+All decisions made by the DMC Standards Team are documented in the DMC Google Drive.
+Discussion is as open as possible.
+The DMC Standards Team uses a “consensus seeking” process for making decisions.
+Any person may participate in the decision-making process either by attending meetings or by commenting on GitHub issues or PRs.
+#### Communication
+Our team is highly interdisciplinary and geographically distributed.
+As such, communication is challenging, but it is essential for a successful collaboration.
+##### Meetings
+The DMC Standards Team meets fortnightly.
+Each meeting has an agenda.
+At the end of each meeting, there is an outcome in the form of a list of decisions and/or assigned action items with deadlines.
+A Project Manager attends meetings to take notes and track progress.
+Unless otherwise stated, agendas and notes are shared on the DMC Google Drive platform.
+##### Digital Communication
+The Data Management Core maintains a Slack workspace and a Google Calendar.
+Teams are encouraged to create Slack channels as needed to achieve their goals.
+Slack channels that have outlived their usefulness should be archived.
+#### Change Management
+This section provides guidance for addressing requests for changes to the BDCHM, BDCHM documentation, and BDCHM governance.
+##### Branches and Pull Requests
+All BDCHM artifacts are stored in a public GitHub repository.
+The master branch defines the most up-to-date, validated version of the schema or document.
+Direct pushes to master will not be allowed, except in making releases.
+Instead, amendments to the BDCHM repository must be performed by pushing changes to a branch, and then issuing a Pull Request (PR).
+PRs can be created or commented on by any person, but may only be merged by members of the DMC Standards Team.
+Those creating a PR are encouraged to be abundantly clear in the notes and in the documentation as to what is being changed.
+Proposed changes (GitHub pull requests) will be discussed during regular calls of the DMC Standards Team.
+After allowing a reasonable amount of time for stakeholders to comment (one week), DMC Standards Team will merge or close PRs, as appropriate.
+Any person is free to propose changes in GitHub (via issue or PR) and attend meetings of the DMC Standards Team to discuss proposed changes.
+Discussion of an issue or PR in a meeting will be captured as a comment on the issue or PR.
+##### Versioning and Dependencies
+It is critical to alert users to any backwards-incompatible or breaking changes.
+BDCHM uses a semantic versioning scheme, in which version changes are identified as “major”, “minor”, and “patch” updates.
+Patch updates involve no new features, but only bug fixes.
+Minor updates involve new features, but no breaking changes.
+Major updates typically involve backwards-incompatible changes.
+Following the format “Major.Minor.Patch”, the version 2.3.1 differs from 2.3.0 only in bug fixes.
+Version 2.3.1 differs from 2.2.5 in substantive but backwards compatible changes, and may differ from 1.0.9 in myriad disturbing ways.
+#### Governance documents
+Changes to BDCHM Code of Conduct or Collaboration Guidelines can be proposed by any person and are reviewed by the Data Management Core.

+<a id="understand-linkml"></a>

 ### Understanding LinkML

 Core developers should read the material on the [LinkML site](https://linkml.io/linkml), in particular: